irom-lab/Task_Relevant_OOD_Detection/grasp/README.md

 Run `python grasp_test.py` to compute the [derandomized PAC-Bayes](https://arxiv.org/pdf/2102.08649.pdf) bound.

 ## OOD Detection Results
-Executing `plot_mug_pos_results.py` generates the plot for shifts in the distribution of poses for the mugs; (Fig. 2(b) in the paper).
-Executing `plot_mug_bowl_results.py` generates the plot that compares the OOD indicators between mug picking and bowl picking.
+- Run `python plot_mug_pos_results.py` to generate the plot for shifts in the distribution of poses for the mugs; Fig. 2(b) in the paper.
+- Run `python plot_mug_bowl_results.py` to generate the plot that compares the OOD indicators between mug picking and bowl picking; Fig. 2(c) in the paper.

 Since the rollouts require the ShapeNet dataset, for convenience, the costs for the rollouts are provided in the `results/` folder.
 By setting `load=True` in `plot_mug_pos_results.py` and `plot_mug_bowl_results.py`, the saved costs are used to compute the OOD indicators.